 Field-hunting tip

-Look in pyrometamorphic rocks country — that is the host setting where polekhovskyite typically forms.
+Look in pyrometamorphic rocks country, the host setting where polekhovskyite typically forms.
 If you start seeing corundum, fluornatromicrolite, anorthite in float, you are in the right ground.
 Field specimens usually show a irregular grains habit, so train your eye for that shape before scanning the outcrop.